Refine

 testing systems.

-We propose an unsupervised classification approach to large-scale text-based datasets using Large Language Models.
 Large text data sets, such as publications, websites, and other text-based media, inherit two distinct types of features: (1) the text itself, its information conveyed through semantics, and (2) its relationship to other texts through links, references, or shared attributes.
-While the latter can be described as a graph structure, enabling us to use tools and methods from graph theory as well as conventional classification methods, the former has newly found potential through the usage of LLM embedding models.
+While the latter can be described as a graph structure and can be handled by a range of established algorithms for classification and prediction, the former has recently gained new potential through the use of LLM embedding models.